 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2014, except for the implementation of GASB 65 - Items Previously Reported as Assets and Liabilities.
+No new accounting policies were adopted and the application of existing policies was not changed during 2015, except for the implementation of GASB 68 - Accounting and Financial Reporting for Pensions-an Amendment of GASB Statement No. 27 and GASB 71 - Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.